sorbet/sorbet/README.md

 - to debug a normal build of sorbet?
   - `lldb bazel-bin/main/sorbet -- <args> ...`
   - (Consider using `--config=static-libs` for better debug symbols)
+  - If you see weird Python errors on macOS, try `PATH=/usr/bin lldb`.
 - to debug something in pay-server?
   - See the section on “Local development” using `typecheck_devel`
 - to debug an existing Sorbet process (i.e., LSP)